Wednesday, September 4, 2013

 162, Find of the Year: SAN ANTONIO DE PADUA from the Taller of Irineo M. Cristobal

 In one of my recent antiquing weekends last June, I decided to drive to Apalit and check out the stuff of a dealer there, fairly new in town.
 I had not realize that it was the town’s fiesta week, and I was caught in a massive traffic jam that resulted in a trip of more than an hour!
-Of course, upon arriving, I chided the dealer for not warning me of Apu Iro’s (St. Peter, the town patron) fiesta, and she retorted that if she had, I wouldn’t have come.
+Of course, upon arriving, I chided the dealer for not warning me of Apu Iro’s (St. Peter, the town patron) fiesta, and she retorted that had she done, I wouldn’t have come.
+What a clever ruse!

 She appeased me with fiesta food, all laid out on her table, while she took out her items for me to see, not much really---ceramics, vintage paintings, kitchen collectibles.
-I bought a few Chinese pots (kam-aw), but there was nothing much of interest for me.
+I bought a few Chinese achara pots, but there was nothing much of interest for me.

 With a sigh, I was all set to depart, but then, the dealer suddenly remembered a santo that she had stashed upstairs, plus a few other religious articles.
 When her helper brought them down, I became excited by what I saw.
 It was a 36 in, San Antonio on a 5 inch base, classically carved, complete with a bald Niño, similarly carved in the same refined style.